Khrushchev thaw: Origins and outcome

-An increase of private housing
+Increase of private housing

 On 31 July 1957 the Communist party decreed to increase housing construction and Khrushchev launched plans for building private apartments that differed from the old, communal apartments that had come before.
 Khrushchev stated that it was important "not only to provide people with good homes, but also to teach them…to live correctly."
 He saw a high living standard as a precondition leading the path on the transition to full communism and believed that private apartments could achieve this.
-Although the Thaw marked a time of openness and liberalization primarily located in the public sphere, the emergence of private housing allowed for a new formulation of a private sphere in Soviet life.
+Although the thaw marked a time of openness and liberalization primarily located in the public sphere, the emergence of private housing allowed for a new formulation of a private sphere in Soviet life.
 This resulted in a changing ideology that needed to make room for women, who were traditionally associated with the home, and consumption of goods in order to create a well-ordered "Soviet" home.